Targeting of law firms and lawyers under the second Trump administration: Executive Order 14246 against Jenner & Block and related lawsuit

 On March 25, 2025, Trump issued Executive Order 14246 titled "Addressing Risks From Jenner & Block."
 The order suspended security clearances for the firm's employees, restricted their access to federal buildings, and directed federal agencies to review and potentially terminate contracts with the firm.
 The administration cited the firm's prior association with attorney Andrew Weissmann, who had been involved in the Mueller special counsel investigation, as well as criticizing the firm's diversity, equity, and inclusion (DEI) policies.

 Jenner & Block had represented clients that were against the Trump administration's positions in both its first and second term including supporting lawsuits regarding gender transition treatments, asylum rights, and funding of the Environmental Protection Agency.
 The firm also employs various individuals that served in Obama and Biden administrations, along with those who assisted with the investigation of the January 6 attack and Trump's 2016 presidential campaign.
 Officials from the White House stated that the administration was taking actions against Jenner & Block because of the firm's "weaponization of the legal system against American principles and values."
-Jenner & Block stated that this order is very similar to those found unconstitutional, and that the firm was dedicated to serving its clients interest with integrity and would pursue its legal remedies to address the order.
+Jenner & Block stated that this EO is very similar to those found unconstitutional, and that the firm was dedicated to serving its clients interest with integrity and would pursue its legal remedies to address the order.

 On March 28, Jenner & Block sued the administration, and Judge John D. Bates, an appointee of President George W. Bush, quickly issued a temporary restraining order holding that the executive order likely violated the First, Fifth, and Sixth Amendments to the U.S. Constitution.
-In May 2025, it was revealed through litigation that the government had suspended the security clearance for a Jenner & Block lawyer due to the outstanding executive order.
+In May 2025, it was revealed through litigation that the government had suspended the security clearance for a Jenner & Block lawyer due to the outstanding EO.
 On May 23, Bates ruled that the executive order was unconstitutional, as it "seeks to chill legal representation the administration doesn't like" in an effort to insulate the government from challenges.
 On July 21, the Department of Justice filed notice that it would appeal Bates' ruling.